rvishnoi-crypto/Text-Processor/README.md

 # Text-Processor

+- A simple text-processor using inbuilt C++ streams and incorporating the decorator and the MVC design pattern on objects.
+- Uses container objects like vectors for dynamic memory allocation and error-handling of user input.

 A simple textprocessor is created.
 The users role is to input a file or commands for standard input along with the following command line arguments:
 1. doublewords- this doubles each word in the input provided